The Large and Likely Inefficiency of Stable Matching Mechanisms: Quantifying (Un)Improvable Students

 We now prove Theorem~\ref{thm:scc} using Corollary~\ref{cor:no-subsets-without-xapplications}.

 \begin{proof}[Proof of Theorem \ref{thm:scc}] Note that DA with redundant applications produces the exact same matching and envy graph (modulo duplicate edges due to redundancy).
 Thus, we may use DA with redundant applications as our underlying data generation algorithm.
+Given that $\epsilon$ is arbitrary, it suffices to show that the largest SCC contains at least $(1-2\epsilon)n$ students with high probability.
+Consider the condensation DAG of $G^{\da(P_n)}$, whose vertices are the strongly connected components of $G^{\da(P_n)}$.
+Suppose, toward a contradiction, that no SCC contains at least $(1-2\epsilon)n$ students.
+Take a topological ordering of the condensation DAG.
+Let $B$ be the union of the first SCCs in this ordering until its size first reaches $\epsilon n$.
+Since each SCC has size less than $(1-2\epsilon)n$, both $B$ and $I\setminus B$ have size at least $\epsilon n$.
+Moreover, by the topological ordering, there is no edge from $I\setminus B$ to $B$.
+Set $I_0=I\setminus B$ and $I_1=B$, and let

-Given that $\epsilon$ is arbitrary, it suffices to show that the giant SCCs contains at least $(1-2\epsilon) n$ students with high probability.
-When this is not the case, there must exist a set of SCCs of combined size at least $\epsilon n$ that either cannot reach or cannot be reached from the largest SCC.
-In either case, there exist disjoint subsets $I_0, I_1\subseteq I$ both of size at least $\epsilon n$ where there are no edges from $I_0$ to $I_1$, and equivalently no students in $I_0$ have applied to any school in $S_1 := \{ \da_i(P) : i\in I_1\}$.
-This is, however, unlikely: By Corollary~\ref{cor:no-subsets-without-xapplications}, the probability of being able to find such sizable subsets $I_0$ and $S_1$ with no applications between them tends to zero.
-Hence, the size of the giant SCCs is at least $(1-2\epsilon) n$ with high probability. \end{proof} Theorem \ref{thm:scc} yields a surprising corollary, namely: \begin{corollary} The fraction of students who are unimprovable converges to zero in large markets. \end{corollary}
+Then $|I_0|,|I_1|\ge\epsilon n$, $|S_1|\ge\epsilon n$, and no student in $I_0$ has applied to any school in $S_1$.
+This contradicts Corollary~\ref{cor:no-subsets-without-xapplications} with probability tending to one.
+Hence, with high probability, some SCC contains at least $(1-2\epsilon)n$ students.
+Since $\epsilon$ is arbitrary, the theorem follows. \end{proof} Theorem \ref{thm:scc} yields a surprising Corollary, namely: \begin{corollary} The fraction of students who are unimprovable converges to zero in large markets, and the DA mechanism produces a Pareto-inefficient matching with high probability. \end{corollary}

 Theorem \ref{thm:scc} implies that the set of improvable students forms a substantial majority of the entire student population, but is silent regarding how many of them can be improved by the same mechanism, nor does it specify which mechanism chooses the maximum improvement over DA.
 Our next Theorem tackles both questions.